Gökova

-Gökova is a municipality (belde) in the district of Ula in Muğla Province, Turkey.
+Gökova is a neighbourhood of the municipality and district of Ula, Muğla Province, Turkey.
+Its population is 2,098 (2022).
+Before the 2013 reorganisation, it was a town (belde).
 It lies at the head of the Gulf of Gökova in a plain also known as Gökova.
 The ancient Carian city of Idyma, with its acropolis and necropolis, is located above Kozlukuyu Mahallesi (Kozlukuyu Neighbourhood) at the northern end of Gökova town, not at nearby Akyaka as often incorrectly stated.

 Name and geography

 The name Gökova means "blue" (gök) "plain" (ova) and refers to the plain on which the town of Gökova is situated.
 Today in the plain of Gökova there are two towns called Gökova and Akyaka, six villages named Ataköy, Akçapinar, Gökçe, Çitlik, Şirinköy and Yeşilova.
 The population is about 10,000.

 Gökova town is situated about 2 km inland from the holiday resort of Akyaka.
 Gökova town is a separate municipality from Akyaka, yet Idyma's acropolis and necropolis are often erroneously attributed to Akyaka.
 However, there is relatively little of archaeological interest in Akyaka.
 Gökova town's Kozlukuyu Mahallesi is a first degree archaeological area with the ruins and rock cut chamber tombs of Idyma dating to 5th Century BC.